edward-shen-2002/Web-Prototype-Mirror/docs/ISSUES.md

 - Default theme colours are hard-coded from excel (not really an issue if this never changes).
 It's possible that we could get the colours from Xlsx-populate and store it as a state: { ...appState, themes: { ... } }

-## Context Menu

-- Disable context menu on edit mode - probably need another state??

-## Edit Input

-- Currently, there are issues when input is dependent on sheet.
-We could put the input on the same level as sheet.
-Issue: Context menu sticks to edit input and produces bugs

 ## Import ID

 - Value could be of type rich-text, which is an array of data instead of strictly string value (causes parsing error)